MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-assistant.md

 ## Configure and manage insight cards for Assistant (full capabilities)

 > [!NOTE]
-> If you are using the preview Assistant, you will see the tabs **Home** and **Optimize ranking** already available for you and you don't need to do any additional configuration to enable the feature.
+> If you are using the preview assistant, you will see the tabs **Home** and **Optimize ranking** already available for you and you don't need to do any additional configuration to enable the feature.

 The Assistant (formerly known as Relationship assistant) displays actionable insight cards (formerly called action cards) for users in Dynamics 365 Sales.
 The assistant is evolving and we're introducing new capabilities such as customized insight cards to your team.